If your pet has a pre-existing condition, you can still get pet insurance - but generally not for that condition.

 As always, read the fine print carefully and familiarise yourself with the product disclosure statement (PDS), as each insurer's definition of a pre-existing condition may vary.
 It's also a good idea to check with your vet if there are any details you are uncertain about.

-How do insurers deal with pre-existing conditions in pets?
+How do pet insurers deal with pre-existing conditions?

 An insurer’s specific approach to pre-existing conditions varies from company to company, but generally, exclusions are treated as either temporary or permanent.
 The first major consideration is whether the ailment can be fully cured, or whether it is likely to have permanent consequences.
 If your pet recovers completely from an acute health problem and remains clear of any related symptoms for a designated time, many insurers will agree to reinstate cover for that condition.